mre/endler.dev/content/2025/best-programmers/index.md

 Great devs understand the technologies they use on a **fundamental level**.

 It's one thing to be able to *use* a tool and a whole other thing to truly *grok* (understand) it.
-A mere user will fumble around, get confused easily, hold it wrong and don't optimize the config.
+A mere user will fumble around, get confused easily, hold it wrong and not optimize the config.

 An expert goes in (after reading the reference!) and sits down to write a config for the tool of which they understand every single line and can explain it to a colleague.